UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-01-Functions.md

 * [Function Hygiene in Python](02-03-Hygiene.md)

-Basic hygiene may help us avoid some harmful practices.
+Basic hygiene helps us avoid some harmful practices.
 We would like to go farther and learn to design really well-chosen, useful, even elegant functions.
 How do we choose functions?
 Of all the ways we could decompose a complex problem into smaller, simpler sub-problems,